LiavB2/ominicient-lavebear/_posts/2023-05-12-ALAAT-LikesandCommentsFeature+hours.md

 # Feature Overview
 - Like and comment system
     - The images will sort based on amount of likes and comments
+- Make a button with a count request that adds +1 everytime the button is clicked.
+    - Save amount of likes on each photo to backend